 So we flock to new restaurant after new restaurant and forget about the ones that were already there.
 In our eagerness to have something we haven’t had before we forget about the things that made us love food in the first place.
 When another restaurant opens and, like lemmings we rush to that one, the last new restaurant, the last “it” place, still swooning from their 6 months to one year-long influx of hungry patrons that read about them in the the latest review/article/blog post suddenly finds themselves empty, offering longer happy hours, cutting hours, staff, lunch…

 The restaurant industry is a volatile one.
 This is obvious, and no real secret.
 And if diners, those paying money, are no longer excited and the restaurant does not know how to keep their interest, it cannot be the diner that is to blame.
 And yet this current culture of wanting more, wanting new, and to see-and-be-seen has certainly thrown many tried-and-true eateries and fresh ideas alike a curve ball.

 They’ve done everything right, they maintain high standards of product and service.
 They try so hard.
 So where does everyone go?

 This is seen even more with the new places that open: Local institutions have a bit more insurance (at least until their loyal customers die off or move away) with people already familiar; places from childhood and prom, places that have a name for themselves promising something familiar every time.
 These places, the low percentage the restaurants that survive the one, five, 10, 50 year mark (and who helped to created this culture in first place), still struggle to survive the whims and fickle needs of diners.

 When we could be happy with what our region has to offer, when we could learn what bounty the land has to offer and focus on what grows and has always grown here, we instead keep reaching further and further out for that latest new thing.
 And we’re often disappointed when it’s not what we thought it would be.

-And that, that is the fault of the diner.
+That is the fault of the diner.

-So what is Minnesota cuisine?
+What is Minnesota cuisine?